Netflix/metaflow-nflx-extensions/README.md

-# Metaflow Experimental Extensions from Netflix
+# Metaflow Extensions from Netflix
-This repository contains *non-supported* extensions for Metaflow.
+This repository contains extensions for Metaflow that are in use at Netflix (or being tested at Netflix) and that are more cutting edge than what is included in the OSS Metaflow package.

-- If you are within Netflix and are looking for the Netflix version of Metaflow, this is *not* it.
+You can find support for this extension on the usual Metaflow [Slack](http://slack.outerbounds.co).

-- If you are looking for the community supported Metaflow package, this is also *not* it, please see [here](https://github.com/Netflix/metaflow) for that package.
+NOTE: of you are within Netflix and are looking for the Netflix version of Metaflow, this is *not* it (this only contains a part of the Netflix internal extensions).

 Netflix released Metaflow as OSS in 2019.
 Since then, development of Metaflow internally to Netflix has continued primarily around extensions to better support Netflix's